Resilience Building & Capacity Development

 Cross-cutting issues

-To achieve better results and to contribute to more equal and sustainable societies, we integrate cross-cutting issues, such as environment and gender equality in all our projects.
 To measure results and to be able to adapt strategies and the design of capacity development activities to each project and partner, it is also important to have well-designed systems for monitoring and evaluation with focus on learning.
-MSB has internal advisors for gender equality, environment and monitoring & evaluation involved in all its resilience building and capacity development projects.
+MSB has internal advisors for gender equality & human rights, environment and monitoring & evaluation who are involved in all projects.

 Regional projects